-Next, as provided for in the NOAA, the NMTC Program staff reviewed the initial allocation determinations to ensure that: (i) the proportion of Allocatees that are Rural Community Development Entities (Rural CDEs)2 was, at a minimum, equal to the proportion of highly qualified Applicants that were Rural CDEs; and (ii) at least 20% of all QLICIs made by Allocatees under the CY 2020 allocation round would be invested in Non-Metropolitan Counties, based upon commitments made in their applications.

-- The CDFI Fund reserved the right to make adjustments to the Allocatee pool to ensure these two objectives were met.
-With respect to the first objective (i) the CDFI Fund did not need to add any additional Rural CDEs into the Allocatee pool, as the proportion of CDEs in the final Allocatee pool (16%) exceeded the percentage of Rural CDEs within the highly qualified pool (14.2%). - With respect to the objective to have at least 20% of all QLICIs made in Non-Metropolitan Counties, the CDFI Fund reserved the right to require Applicants to commit up to their stated "maximum," as opposed to their stated "minimum," commitment for investing in Non-Metropolitan Counties.
-For the CY 2020 allocation round, the CDFI Fund will require Allocatees to invest 80% of their maximum commitment in Non-Metropolitan Counties. - Following this evaluation and methodology for ensuring Non-Metropolitan commitments, the CY 2020 NMTC Allocation awards were deemed final.
+- Next, as provided for in the NOAA, the NMTC Program staff reviewed the initial allocation determinations to ensure that: (i) the proportion of Allocatees that are Rural Community Development Entities (Rural CDEs)2 was, at a minimum, equal to the proportion of highly qualified Applicants that were Rural CDEs; and (ii) at least 20% of all QLICIs made by Allocatees under the CY 2021 allocation round would be invested in Non-Metropolitan Counties, based upon commitments made in their applications. - The CDFI Fund reserved the right to adjust the Allocatee pool to ensure these two objectives were met.
+With respect to the first objective (i), the CDFI Fund added one Rural CDE to the Allocatee pool to ensure that the percentage of Rural CDEs that received NMTC allocations was equal to or greater than the percentage of Rural CDEs in the "highly qualified" applicant pool.
+This resulted in 17 Rural CDEs receiving NMTC allocations (15.89%), which exceeded the percentage of Rural CDEs in the highly qualified pool (15.22%). - With respect to the objective to have at least 20% of all QLICIs made in Non-Metropolitan Counties (ii), the CDFI Fund reserved the right to require Applicants to commit up to their stated "maximum," as opposed to their stated "minimum," commitment for investing in Non-Metropolitan Counties.
+For the CY 2021 allocation round, the CDFI Fund will require Allocatees to invest the larger of their "minimum" commitment, or 90% of their "maximum" commitment, in NonMetropolitan Counties.